Deep learning for brain metastasis detection and segmentation in longitudinal MRI data: Materials And Methods

 \subsubsection{Training and test parameters}

-All DeepMedic models are trained on an NVIDIA Quadro RTX 8000 GPU with Intel Xeon Gold 6158R CPUs.
+All models are trained on an NVIDIA Quadro RTX 8000 GPU with Intel Xeon Gold 6158R CPUs.
 Each training takes about 21 hours.
 Based on the validation loss, 60 epochs are used to train each model.
 The initial learning rate is 0.001.
-The RMSProp optimizer \cite{tieleman2012lecture} and Nesterov momentum \cite{sutskever2013importance} with $m=0.6$, $\ell_1=10^{-6}$ and $\ell_2 = 10^{-4}$ regularization is applied.
+The RMSProp optimizer \cite{tieleman2012lecture} and Nesterov momentum \cite{sutskever2013importance} with the moment value $m=0.6$, $\rho=0.9$ and $\epsilon = 10^{-4}$ are applied.
 The class-balance sampling with 50\% probability of tumor segments is applied to extract training samples.
-The segments for the main path have a size of $37 \times 37 \times 37$.
-As 9 convolutional layers are used without padding, the effective segment size in the network output is $19 \times 19 \times 19$.
+During training, the input segments for the main path have a size of $37 ^3$.
+As 9 convolutional layers with $3^3$ convolution kernels are used without padding, the receptive field is $(1+9\times 2)^3 = 19^3$ and the effective segment size in the network output is $(37 - 9 * 2)^3 = 19^3$.
 The segments are augmented with random intensity scaling, flipping and rotation.
-For efficient inference, $45 \times 45 \times 45$ input segments are applied.
+DeepMedic as well as DeepMedic+ is a fully convolutional network, which does not require fixed input size.
+For inference, to save computation on cropping input subvolumes, larger input segments with size $45^3$ are applied.
+The network configurations used in our work are recommended by the authors of DeepMedic \cite{kamnitsas2017efficient}, which can be found in their public GitHub repository\footnote{https://github.com/deepmedic/deepmedic}.